AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  - Global Placement = placement with no legalizations and goal is to reduce wirelength.
 It uses Half Perimeter Wirelength (HPWL) reduction model.
  - Detailed Placement = placement with legalization where the standard cells are placed on stadard rows, abutted, and must have no overlaps

-`% run_placement` will run global placement.
+In OpenLANE, un placement using `% run_placement`.
+This commmand is a wrapper which does global placement (performed by RePlace tool), Optimization (by Resier tool), and detailed placement (by OpenDP tool).
 It displays hundreds of iterations displaying HPWL and OVFL.
 The algorithm is said to be converging if the overflow is decreasing.
 It also checks the legality.

 The output of this stage is `runs/[date]/results/floorplan/picorv32a.floorplan.def.` To see actual layout after floorplan, open def file using `magic`:
 ```